Full-Cycle Implementation of Women, Peace and Security

 From Global to Local: Countries where GNWP's Localization strategy has been implemented

-GNWP has implemented Localization in 18 countries namely, Armenia, Burundi, Colombia, DRC, Georgia, Kenya, Lebanon, Liberia, Moldova, Nepal, Nigeria, Philippines, Rwanda, Serbia, Sierra Leone, South Sudan, Uganda, and Ukraine.
+GNWP has implemented Localization in over 20 countries including, Armenia, Bangladesh, Burundi, Cameroon, Chad, Colombia, DRC, Georgia, Kenya, Lebanon, Liberia, Moldova, Nepal, Nigeria, Philippines, Rwanda, Serbia, Sierra Leone, South Sudan, Uganda, and Ukraine.

 GNWP's Localization of Women, Peace and Security…